aaronsegura/nextcloud-async/README.md

 ----

-There is a 'get_conversations()' function already, and it works perfectly fine, but that's too easy.
+There is a `NextCloudAsync.get_conversations()` function already, and it works perfectly fine, but that's too easy.

-This is a perfectly horrible way to do it, instead:
+This is a perfectly horrible way to do it: